-ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (2[H] in Figure 3C) and specific inhibitors, activating selected mitochondrial catabolic pathways, k (Figure 3A).
+ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (2[H] in Figure 3) and specific inhibitors, activating selected mitochondrial catabolic pathways, k, of electron transfer from the oxidation of fuel substrates to reduction of O2 (Figure 2A).

 Coupling control states and pathway control states are complementary, since mitochondrial preparations depend on an exogenous supply of pathway-specific fuel substrates and oxygen (Gnaiger 2014).